djalbat/yapp/README.md

 ```
 Note that the second of the callback's arguments is a reference to the instance of Yapp, in case one is not available by other means.

+## Examples

+Open the `index.html` file in the root of the repository.
+There is an example for each of the supported languages.
+For instructions on building and live reloading, see the section on building near the foot of this readme file.

 ## Styling Yapp

-Each of the usage examples in the getting started section includes the following code:
+Each of the usage examples in the usage section includes the following code:

 ```
 "use strict";